Neighbourly (community investment platform): Awards

-In 2021 Neighbourly won the Sustainability Initiative of the Year award at Food Matters Live, Best Community Initiative at the CorpComms Awards and the Social Value award at the National Recycling Awards.
-They were also shortlisted for an award at the Edie Sustainability Leaders Awards which is due to take place in February 2022.
+In 2021 Neighbourly won the Sustainability Initiative of the Year award at Food Matters Live, Best Community Initiative at the CorpComms Awards, the Social Value award at the National Recycling Awards and the Waste & Resource Management Project of the Year at the Edie Sustainability Leaders Awards.

+In 2022, Neighbourly was awarded a Queen's Awards for Enterprise in the Innovation category and won the Spectator Economic Innovator of the Year award for the South West region.

+In 2023, the company won the Management Today Business Leadership Award in the Technology category.